bgachara/bgachara.github.io/posts/pl-backend.md

   - compiler
   - interpreter
 ---
-`everything behind the programming language syntax and semantics`
+**Everything behind the programming language syntax and semantics**

 - A language feature is defined by its statics, the rules governing the use of the feature in a program, and its dynamics, the rules defining how programs using this feature are to be executed.
 The concept of safety